filecoin-project/testnet-hyperspace/README.md

     - Click on "Connect wallet"
 2. Create a new account in MetaMask to use with Filecoin.
 3. Use https://hyperspace.filtest.network/#faucet to request funds to your Ethereum address (it will be converted behind the scenes to a Filecoin f4 address)
-4. Follow the transaction in one of the recommended Hyperspace testnet explorers: [:warning: TODO - update]
+4. Follow the transaction in one of the recommended Hyperspace testnet explorers:
     - https://hyperspace.filfox.info/en
     - https://explorer.glif.io/?network=hyperspace (or select Hyperspace from the networks dropdown)
 5. Your account is now funded and can be used in Ethereum tools such as Hardhat, Foundry, Remix, etc.